-The tumescent technique refers to refers to an anesthesia method and fat removal aid used during liposuction procedures by Connecticut cosmetic surgeon Dr. Beth Collins.
+The tumescent technique refers to refers to an anesthesia method and fat removal aid used during liposuction procedures by Connecticut Board Certified Plastic Surgeon Dr. Beth Collins.
 Tumescent fluid also engorges and firms targeted fat cells, allowing fatty tissue to be removed more easily.

 Who Should Get Tumescent Liposuction?